triciasykes/lecture-notes/functional-props-notes.md

 We discussed React Props yeterday and we learned that we can send props downstream from Parent component to Child component.
 But what do we do when we need to send data from Child to Parent?
 This is where **functional props** come in.

-In my terminal I'm in the hotel-lecture-notes repo on the main branch.
+In my terminal I'm in the bravo-lecture-notes repo on the main branch.
 - `$ git pull origin main`
 - `$ git branch`
 - delete any stale branches `git branch -d <branch-name>`